vawser/Gauntlet-DS3/readme-mod.txt

 #----------------------------------------
 # Updating
 #----------------------------------------
-Simply download the patch (be it GitHub or Nexus Mods) and drop all the files into your Cinders folder:
+Simply download the patch (be it GitHub or Nexus Mods) and drop all the files into your Gauntlet folder:
-~\steamapps\common\DARK SOULS III\Game\Cinders
+~\steamapps\common\DARK SOULS III\Game\Gauntlet

-(If you are updating from a patch previous to 1.60 you will need to delete your Data0.bdt file inside your Cinders folder)

 #----------------------------------------
 # Uninstallation
 #----------------------------------------
 Delete the dinput8.dll file.
-This will remove Mod Engine, thus disabling Cinders.
+This will remove Mod Engine, thus disabling Gauntlet.

-If you want to be sure that it's completely uninstalled move your Cinders folder, modengine.ini and dinput8.dll to another folder away of your Game directory.
+If you want to be sure that it's completely uninstalled move your Gauntlet folder, modengine.ini and dinput8.dll to another folder away of your Game directory.

 Be also sure to move your modded save files (%appdata%/DarkSoulsIII).